 The Dyson & Sons owes a huge part of its character and life to the unique release sounds of its keys - hence we recorded these sounds as well, providing 4 varitions of each key release sound to complete the Dulcitone experience.
 Breathe life into your sampler!

 For the recording of this marvellous little fellow, we employed vintage Neumann™ TLM170® microphones with Crane Song™ preamps and Universal Audio™ 2192® converters.
 The library contains two versions of the instrument recorded with different stereo settings.
-The samples were recorded at 192 kHz/24 bits, downsampled to the resolution of your choice.
+The samples were recorded at 192 kHz/24 bits, downsampled to 44.1 kHz.